How Do I Keep the Conversation Going Without Trying Too Hard?

 Is she asking questions?

-Is she adding to the conversation?
+Is she adding new thoughts?

-Is she showing enthusiasm?
+Is she curious?

-If yes, great.
+If yes, keep going.

-If not, do not force anything.
+If not, don’t force it.

 Stop Talking Yourself Out of Your Own Calm

-You said something wrong
+You said something wrong.

-The vibe changed
+The vibe changed.

-You need to be funny, witty, clever
+You need to be more impressive.

-None of that is real.
+Most of the time, none of that is real.

-Trying too hard usually sounds like:
+Trying too hard sounds like this:

 “What else should I ask?”